by Patrick Bonar

 A frequently asked…Continue

-It was Samhain, the eve of the Celtic New Year -- the night when the veil between worlds was parted.
-The night when the spirits could commune with earthly mortals.
-As a child, he had often heard the tales told around the fireside but as he grew older he dismissed them as harmless ghost stories. …Continue
+It was Samhain, the night when the veil between worlds was parted, the night when the spirits would come back to earth and commune with earthly mortals.
+As a child, he had often heard the tales told around the fireside but as he grew older, he dismissed them as harmless ghost stories…

 Sherlock’s Team Visits Dallas…Continue